-Quantity of se kg/ha of seed required
+Quantity of seed require kg/ha

 VARIETIES Sole crop Mixed

 crop

 ADT 3, ADT 6, KKM 1, VBN 6

 (Rice fallows) 25

 1. TIME OF SOWING

 Third week of January -Second week of February

 2. SOWING OF SEEDS

 - a) For relay cropping broadcast the seeds in the standing crop 5 to 10 days before the harvest of the paddy crop uniformly under optimum soil moisture conditions so that the seeds should get embedded in the waxy mire. - b) For combined harvesting areas, broadcast the seeds before harvesting the paddy crop with machinerie